MSSE-research-projects/gamification-platform/README.md

 1. Install required python packages

-   It is suggested to create a brand-new virtual environment then `pip install requirments.txt`.
+   It is suggested to create a brand-new virtual environment then `pip install -r requirments.txt`.

 2. Install MySQL server locally